ErezEindor/python-essential/README.md

 - To download a specific notebook, click on the filename in GitHub and then click the "Download" button or use "Raw" to save it.

 ---

-Feel free to customize or expand this README based on the actual notebook contents and your teaching style!